browserengineering/book/book/graphics.md

 self.render()
 ```

-I've made `layout` store each character, and its location, to a
-*display list*.
-It's named that because it is a list of things to
+The resulting list is called a *display list*: it is a list of things
-display; the term is standard.
+to display.[^The term is standard.]
 Since `layout` is all about page
-coordinates, we don't need to change anything else about it.
+coordinates, we don't need to change anything else about it to support
+scrolling.

-Once the display list is computed, `render` needs to loops through
+Once the display list is computed, `render` needs to loop through
-the display list and draws each tuple:
+the display list and draw each character:

 ``` {.python expected=False}
 def render(self):